PFC Lokomotiv Plovdiv: Friendships

 Lokomotiv fans have a long-standing friendship with fans of the Italian team SSC Napoli due to their creation of the name Napoletani Ultras Plovdiv.
 On many occasions, fans from both clubs traveled to watch each other's games.

 Rivalries

 Lokomotiv's main rival is the neighbouring city club of Botev Plovdiv, and both form the Plovdiv derby.
 The Plovdiv derby is considered to be the second fiercest rivalry in Bulgarian football, after the Eternal derby of Bulgarian football.
 The rivalry poses a symbolic importance to supporters due to an assumed superiority that comes with winning the derby.

 Another rivalry is with CSKA Sofia and is the fiercest intercity football rivalry in Bulgaria, because of the historical competition between the cities of Plovdiv and Sofia as cultural, political and economical centres.

 Players

 First-team squad

-For recent transfers, see Transfers summer 2022 and Transfers winter 2022–23.
+For recent transfers, see List of Bulgarian football transfers summer 2025.

 Out on loan

 Foreign players

 Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU nationals can be used during a match day.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.